Ticks can cause some serious problems around the farm, so it’s only natural that you might be wondering, “do chickens eat ticks?”

 There are several species of ticks in the United States.
 Not all species carry disease – for example, the American dog tick is usually harmless but can occasionally carry Rocky Mountain spotted fever once you travel further west.

-Other species of ticks include the deer tick, the dog tick, the brown tick, and the lone star tick.
+Other species of common livestock ticks include the deer tick, the dog tick, the brown tick, and the lone star tick.

 Sadly, the number of folks who are picking up diseases from ticks, fleas, and mosquitoes has more than tripled in the last couple of decades.

-Tick bite diseases are incredibly common, with communicable diseases that are spread by these pests including Rocky Mountain spotted fever, Lyme disease, Heartland virus disease, Powassan disease, and more.
+Ticks carry all manner of pathogen, and tick bite diseases are incredibly common, with communicable diseases that are spread by these pests including:

 Looking at Lyme disease alone, it is roughly estimated that about 300,000 people get it per year in just the United States (and likely the numbers are even higher than that, since Lyme disease presents confusing symptoms that are often challenging for doctors to diagnose).